 Lemonade is known around the world.
 The Peruvian version is made of water, the characteristic small Peruvian limes and a little bit of preferable brown sugar.
 Chilled and served with ice cubes it's a refreshing drink in summer.

-Emoliente is kind of an herbal tea popular with young and old, poor and rich especially in the cold winter month.
-Sold by street vendors around the country it is part of Peruvian lifestyle and believed to have healing and protective powers.
-No wonder, because emoliente is made of numerous Peruvian medicinal plants, herbs and seeds.
-A great beverage to get warm, add some minerals and vitamins to your diet and boost your body.
+Peruvian Emoliente is a herbal tea popular with young and old, poor and rich, especially in the cold winter months.
+Sold by street vendors around the country at corners, bus stops or parks and plazas, it is part of Peruvian lifestyle and believed to have healing and protective powers.

 A Cremolada is something between an ice cream and a flavorful fruit drink; comparable to slush, but made with lots of fresh fruit pulp, water and sugar.
-Often served in a plastic beaker it's eaten with a spoon and sipped.
-As Cremoladas (the short form of crema helada – frozen crème) are quenching thirst perfectly while being refreshingly cold, they are very popular on hot summer days not only in Lima.
+Often served in a large plastic cup it's eaten with a spoon and sipped.

 Inca Kola is, if we believe the advertisement, "El sabor del Peru", The flavor of Peru.
 Invented by an English immigrant in Rimac, Lima in 1935 Inca Kola is a bright yellow, very sweet soft drink flavored with lemon verbena, in Peru known as Hierba Luisa and tastes a little bit like bubblegum.